 If you are concerned about IHT and want to talk about how to arrange your money in the most efficient manner, a financial adviser will be able to help you make plans.
 It is also a good idea to update your will at the same time as thinking about IHT.

-For other issues, Nutmeg also offers a restricted financial advice service, available for a one-off fixed fee of £575 (including VAT), though tax advice and will writing is not included.
+For other issues, Nutmeg also offers a restricted financial advice service, available for a one-off fee, though tax advice and will writing is not included.
 We also offer a free financial guidance service.
 If you would like to discuss your financial goals, you can book a free call with one of our experts.

 Risk warning